 Depreciation is provided to write off the cost of capital items over three years.
-Items acquired which will lose significant value immediately upon purchase (eg screens for the shelter), or whose purchase individual cost is less than £500 are written off in the year of acquisition.
+Items acquired which will lose significant value immediately upon purchase, or whose purchase individual cost is less than £500 are written off in the year of acquisition.
 The trust has a van for its night shelter operation which was fully depreciated in 2015.
-As at 31 May 2017 the Trust has no capital commitments.
+As at 31 May 2018 the Trust has no capital commitments.